LaifsV1/HOLiK/README.md

-# HOLib-semantics
+# HOLiK
-K-Framework semantics of HORef and HOLib for symbolic execution.
+This repository contains the symbolic semantics for a language called HOLi implemented for the K-Framework.
+The purpose is to perform symbolic execution of HOLi.

-HORef and HOLib are toy languages used as a proof of concept for higher-order symbolic execution with free variables of arbitrary order.

-- HoRef is a higher-order functional language with references.
-- HOLib is a language to define libraries of higher-order stateful methods written in HORef.
+HOLi (**H**igher-**O**rder **Li**braries) is a toy language used as a proof of concept for higher-order symbolic execution with free variables of arbitrary order.
+It is a language to define libraries of higher-order stateful methods written in HORef.

-In the `/HOREF` directory, we have the semantics to perform symbolic execution of higher-order open terms where free variables are of ground type.
-That is, symbolic execution of higher-order programs where no undefined methods are being called at compile time.

-In the `/HOLIB` directory, we have the game semantics to perform symbolic execution of higher-order open methods, which may contain free variables of arbitrary order.
+In the `/HOLI` directory, we have the game semantics to perform symbolic execution of higher-order open methods, which may contain free variables of arbitrary order.
 That is, symbolic execution of libraries which may contain undefined methods.

 ## Usage
-For `HOLIB` we require `z3` to be present in the PATH environment variable.
+For `HOLI` we require `z3` to be present in the PATH environment variable.

-To compile, inside either `/HOREF` or `/HOLIB`, run `kompile --backend java <holib/horef>.k`.
+To compile, inside `/HOLI`, run `kompile --backend java <holib/horef>.k`.

 Once compiled, use `krun --search <file-to-check>` to perform symbolic execution.

-For `HOLIB`, we can use `--pattern` to find traces that lead to an error. e.g. `krun --search --pattern "<k> fail </k> <trace> T </trace>" programs/test2.holib` finds all the traces that violate an assertion in test file `test2.holib`
+We can use `--pattern` to find traces that lead to an error. e.g. `krun --search --pattern "<k> fail </k> <trace> T </trace>" programs/<file>.holi` finds all the traces that violate an assertion in test file `test2.holi`